Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

 ```
 ![Alt text](images/alermanager-configuration-file.png)

-### We need to kill the Alertmanager to make our change
+### Step 13 — We need to kill the Alertmanager to make our change
 - Check Prometheus before
 ```
  ps -ef | grep alertmanager